SciML/Catalyst.jl/docs/src/catalyst_applications/jump_simulation_performance.md

 ```
 Here (as throughout most of Catalyst's documentation) we have used the `Direct()` SSA solver (which corresponds to Gillespie's original direct method [^2][^3]).
 This method was originally published in 1976, and since then, many additional methods for simulating stochastic chemical kinetics models have been developed.

-Gillespie's direct method will, after a jump has been performed, recompute the rates of *all* possible jumps in the system.
+Gillespie's direct method will, after a jump has been performed, recompute the propensities of *all* possible jumps in the system (i.e. of all reactions).
 This is typically not required.
 E.g. consider the following system:
 ```@example jump_simulation_performance_2
 @reaction_network begin
     k1, X1 --> X2